fullstackslife/guild-scout-reports/START_HERE.md

-# 🎉 Guild Scout Reports - Complete Implementation Summary
+# 🎉 Warbot.app - Complete Implementation Summary

 ## What You Now Have